Cogito, Ergo Sum

 Am I in a coma?

-He seemed to be surrounded by masses and masses of people, all applauding and whooping and shouting as if he had scored the winning goal at the World Cup.
+He was surrounded by masses of people, all applauding and whooping and shouting as if he had scored the winning goal at the World Cup.
 Ellie was still by his side, beaming down at him.

 But far from enjoying this reception, Geoff looked around in bewilderment.
 Something was off, way off.
-The perfect timing of the cheer, the festive nature of it, the fact that no one, not even Ellie, showed any signs of relief or surprise.
-It seemed almost as if they had been waiting, been expecting for him to come to.
-But how?
+The perfect timing of the cheer, the festive nature of it, and the fact that no one, not even Ellie, showed any signs of relief or surprise.
+It seemed almost as if they had been waiting, been expecting him to come to.

-What little hope he still had that something truly bizarre was not afoot vanished when he lifted his head and met the twinkling eyes of no one other than the conductor—fit as a fiddle, full of cheer, and, most significantly, free of any bullet holes.
+What little hope he still had that something truly bizarre was not afoot vanished when he lifted his head and met the twinkling eyes of none other than the conductor—fit as a fiddle, full of cheer, and most significantly, free of bullet holes.

 Geoff panicked.

 “What’s happening, Ellie?!
 What’s going on?
-I saw him just now,” he said, pointing a shaking finger at the conductor.
+I saw him just now.”
+He pointed a trembling finger at the conductor.
 “He was shot.
-He was … dead.”
+He was dead.”

 The conductor leaned in and shouted, “I nearly gave it away earlier, didn’t I?
 Ha!
 What a silly ass I am, sneaking a look.”